wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.2 =
+Upgrade now for 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0

 = 1.1.1 =
 Upgrade now and your plugin will be 100% compatible with the new WooCommerce Version 2.2 when it is released.